i8degrees/redstone-university/src/Part-III--Processor-Core/09_ALU-Assembly/outline.md

 **Goal:** To build the large multiplexer that will select our final output.

 **The Build:**
-1.  **The Control Panel:** Create a 3-bit "opcode" (operation code) register with 3 levers.
+1.  **The Control Panel:** Create a 3-bit "opcode" (operation code) interface with 3 levers.
 We will build a 3-to-8 decoder (just like our 2-to-4 decoder, but bigger) to turn this 3-bit code into one of 8 unique control lines.
 We'll only use the first 6.
 2.  **The MUX Array:** This is the scaled-up version of the MUX from Module 8.
     *   For each of the 4 bits of the final output, you will build a large OR gate.
     *   Each OR gate will be fed by 6 AND gates.